 Splitting up into multiple crates

 Another cool idea that promotes flexibility is separating the wrapper into multiple crates.
-In RSpotify, we now have a total of four of them:
+In RSpotify, we now have a total of four of them (credits to Ramsay for the diagram):

-• rspotify-http: the multi-HTTP client abstraction, which I plan on making more generic and moving into a separate crate for everyone to use [15]
+: the multi-HTTP client abstraction, which I plan on making more generic and moving into a separate crate for everyone to use10rspotify-macros

-• rspotify-model: the full model for the RSpotify crate
+: the full model for the RSpotify craterspotify

 The most important one here is splitting up the wrapper into the model and the clients.
 The model is generic enough that it can be used by any client, even outside RSpotify.
-Some users have to implement their own custom clients for different reasons, and pulling our model helps to avoid lots of complexity and maintainance work [16].
-It can also be shared with other public crates, such as aspotify, and join forces in keeping the model up to date [17].
+Some users have to implement their own custom clients for different reasons, and pulling our model helps to avoid lots of complexity and maintainance work11.
+It can also be shared with other public crates, such as aspotify

 Documentation